talktogproject/ethicsteacher/integrity-misconduct.md

 ## Research misconduct

-According to the [Concordat for Research Integrity](https://www.universitiesuk.ac.uk/policy-and-analysis/reports/Documents/2012/the-concordat-to-support-research-integrity-2012.pdf), research misconduct is:
+According to the Concordat for Research Integrity<sup>1</sup>, research misconduct is:

 > "characterised as behaviour or actions that fall short of the standards of ethics, research and scholarship required to ensure that the integrity of research is upheld."